 If you opt to use your own laptop, instead of the provided PC, you may connect to the ION projector.

-Be sure to bring any necessary cables or adapters required to connect your laptop to a standard VGA projector (i.e., Mac computers require a DVI-VGA adapter).
+Be sure to bring any necessary cables or adapters required to connect your laptop to a standard HDMI projector (i.e., many computers require an adapter).

-A projector and computer will be available in the registration area beginning Tuesday afternoon, and will be available throughout the conference during registration hours.
-We encourage you to check your electronic media (or laptop, if you plan to use your own computer) one day prior to your presentation.
+A computer will be available in the registration area beginning Tuesday afternoon, and will be available throughout the conference during registration hours.
+We encourage you to check your electronic media one day prior to your presentation.

 It is strongly recommended that you bring two electronic copies of your presentation (on multiple media types, different file types, etc.).
 While ION staff will attempt to assist you if you experience any technical difficulties, please note that equipment does fail, and it is often not possible to instantaneously correct the problem.
 Due to the time constraint of the technical program, if equipment fails for any reason your presentation time will not be rescheduled or extended.
 To avoid the loss of any presentation time you need to be prepared with a back up.